Whiteknight/ParserObjects/docs/v5/parsers_chars.md

 ### Character Matcher

 The `MatchChar` parser matches a given character.
-It operates the same as `Match(char)` except it caches instances for characters that have previously been requested.
+It is semantically the same as `Match(char)` though it is optimized for matching single characters.
+Instances of this parser are cached by the library, for example.

 ```csharp
 var parser = MatchChar('x');
 ```

-This is functionally equivalent to the following, but caches the instance to reduce memory consumption if parsers are being re-requested multiple times:
+This is functionally equivalent to, but slower, than `MatchChar()`:

 ```csharp
 var parser = Match('x');